lhotari/async-tokenbucket/README.md

 1. tokens are consumed by calling the `consumeTokens` method.
 2. the `calculatePauseNanos` method is called to calculate the duration of a possible needed pause when the tokens are fully consumed.

-The `AsyncTokenBucket` class doesn't have side effects, it's a pure function.
+The `AsyncTokenBucket` class doesn't have side effects, it's like a stateful function, just like a counter function is a stateful function.
+Indeed, it is just a sophisticated counter.
 It can be used as a building block for implementing higher level asynchronous rate limiter implementations which do need side effects.

 ### Running the performance test

-This can be used to check the overhead of the token bucket calculations and how many operations are achieved with a single core on a single thread.
+This can be used to check the overhead of the token bucket calculations and how many operations are achieved with 1, 10 or 100 threads.

 ```
 ./gradlew performanceTest